QueenieCplusplus/Android_Review_11/README.md

          }

-4. for data sorce from Web Server, see Android_Review_10.

-        // app/..../katesvideoapp/network/DataConverter.kt
-        // httpResult - dbObj converter

-        /* fun methodCalled(): List<Video> {

-              return videos.map {

-                  Video(

-                      title = it.title
-                      des = it.des
-                      url = it.url
-                      updated = it.updated
-                      thumbnail = it.thumbnail

-                  )

-              }

-        }*/

-5. create a data model for persistent data sorce using Room Module.
+4. create a data model for persistent data sorce using Room Module.
 It's responsible for R/W from DB.

        // go to app/src/main/java/..../katesvideoapp/db/DBEntities.kt 資料實體模組